Galapagos - Formalities

 For a 2-5 island visit - this requires an Autographo which only your agent can obtain.
-Total cost is around $900 for a 2 person boat.
+Total cost, including agent fees, should be approx. $1200 for a 2 person boat (excluding zarpe fees).
 Each additional person will cost $100 for the National Parks permit.
 Normally an Autographo is obtained via email well in advance of your arrival.

 In addition, there is a fee of $30 per boat ('migration fee').
 This does not apply if a boat remains in its Port of Entry during its visit to the Islands.

 Service and reception on arrival $224 (this is a Harbour Master fee and based on your gross tonnage so around $12 per tonne).

 Governing Council fee $10 per person.

 Copies and transport for authorities $30.

 This total does not include the anchorage fees which are based on gross tonage.

 The port captain will require a further US$18 for your zarpe when you leave.